Business ethics: Related disciplines

-Business ethics is related to philosophy of economics, the branch of philosophy that deals with the philosophical, political, and ethical underpinnings of business and economics.
-Valon Lluka writes: "Business ethics operates on the premise, for example, that the ethical operation of a private business is possible—those who dispute that premise, such as libertarian socialists (who contend that "business ethics" is an oxymoron) do so by definition outside of the domain of business ethics proper."
+Business ethics is related to philosophy of economics, the branch of the philosophy that deals with the philosophical, political, and ethical underpinnings of business and economics.
+Valon Lluka writes: "Business ethics operates on the premise, for example, that the ethical operation of a private business is possible—those who dispute that premise, such as libertarian socialists (who contend that 'business ethics' is an oxymoron), do so by definition outside of the domain of business ethics proper."

 The philosophy of economics also deals with questions such as what, if any, are the social responsibilities of a business; business management theory; theories of individualism vs. collectivism; free will among participants in the marketplace; the role of self interest; invisible hand theories; the requirements of social justice; and natural rights, especially property rights, in relation to the business enterprise.

-Business ethics is also related to political economy, which is economic analysis from political and historical perspectives.
+Business ethics is also related to political economy, which is an economic analysis from political and historical perspectives.
 Political economy deals with the distributive consequences of economic actions.